All Episodes

 And the good news is that I think Democrats are finally beginning to wake up and act like an opposition party.

-Uh let us get some answers.
+Let us get some answers.

-And you hear her, she believes all this.
+And you hear her.

 No such thing.